groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-tiff-to-pdf.md

 TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
 The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

-To convert TIFF to PDF file just call `Convert` method like shown below:
+To convert TIFF to PDF file in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source TIFF file